 Serve warm with a meal, or just enjoy eating them immediately like I do!

-Here’s the recipe for you to use in your own kitchen.
+Here’s the recipe for Italian marinated mushrooms you can use in your own kitchen.
 Please share this with your friends and family and enjoy!

 Italian Marinated Mushrooms